Effective Cloud Strategies Start with Data Center Connectivity

 Ultimately, the type of connection you need will depend on several variables, such as:

-Perhaps most importantly, the business must ensure it has enough bandwidth from its network provider to maintain a consistent connection to the data center now and in the future as its cloud use grows.
 The more data-intensive the application is, the larger the company’s data pipe should be.
 The smallest companies can run basic cloud applications and services with as little as 100 or 200 megabits per second (Mbps) of bandwidth.
 Large enterprises may need multiple 100 gigabit per second (Gbps) connections.

 Glo Fiber Business’s Data Center Connectivity solutions enable every business to tailor a plan that meets their specific needs.
 We offer direct connections to dozens of data centers that meet a variety of certifications and tier levels while providing a range of options for services and security.
 With data speeds up to 100 Gbps, Glo Fiber Business can provide a best-fit solution for any size business.

-Businesses in Oho can also take advantage of our Cloud Express service.
-Through our partnership with Megaport and its cloud provider ecosystem, you can connect directly to more than 300 cloud service providers: Amazon AWS, Microsoft Azure, Salesforce, Oracle, Google, IBM and more.
-Cloud Express enables you to bypass the public internet while cutting costs associated with self-provisioning.
-Cloud Express is also highly configurable.
-Select from E-Line, E-Lan and E-Tree options.
-With scalable bandwidth, we provision your service in seconds, not weeks, giving your business the agility it needs to compete.
+Cloud Express enables you to bypass the public internet, improving performance while reducing costs associated with self-provisioning.
+Cloud Express is also highly configurable, allowing you to choose from E-Line, E-Lan and E-Tree options.
+With scalable bandwidth, we provision your service in seconds, not weeks, giving your business the agility and speed it needs to compete.

 To learn more about your Data Center Connectivity options, get a personalized quote from one of our Glo Fiber Business Account Managers today.